opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 1. Select **Field > Operator > Value** (for example, `Cancelled > is > true`).
 1. Select **Save**.
 1. To remove the filter, select the close icon `x` next to filter name.
-1. (Optional) Add more filters to further explore the data.
+1. Optional: Add more filters to further explore the data.

 ![Filtering data interface]({{site.url}}{{site.baseurl}}/images/discover-filter.png)